5 reasons why Curriculum Mapping is important.

 Essentially, is the road map to teaching.
 It helps teachers ensure that students get from Point A to Point B. Teachers can gain an understanding of what needs to be taught and what learning outcomes need to be addressed.
 Curriculum mapping also provides teachers with an understanding of what has previously been taught, and where students are heading next.

-Curriculum mapping is a term used to describe the purposeful, deliberate and systems organisation of content within a year or stage.
+Curriculum mapping is a term used to describe the purposeful, deliberate, and systematic organisation of content within a year or stage.
 It should not be confused with lesson or unit planning.
 Curriculum mapping offers a long-term overview of what will be taught each year.
 It helps to make sure that outcomes and learning goals are aligned and complement each other from one stage to the next.

 Mapping the curriculum is the simplest, yet most effective way to improve teaching and learning.
 It requires teachers to draw explicit connections between content, skills and assessments.
 Curriculum mapping helps to ensure that all aspects of a lesson are aligned not only with each other but also with mandated outcomes and assessments.